About the FIT scheme

 There are a number of key players on the FIT scheme.

-Ofgem E-Serve is responsible for administering some aspects of the FIT scheme, which include:
+We are responsible for administering some aspects of the FIT scheme:

-- Maintaining the Central FIT Register, which is a database of accredited installations.
+- Running the Central FIT Register - the database of all accredited installations.

 - Ensuring suppliers comply with the FIT scheme requirements.